DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### Can I change my name?
 No, currently you can't do that.
 You are stuck with your username.

-### Can I search the usernames of other people?
+### How do I tag someone?
+Can I search the usernames of other people?
-Currently, the only way to search for a user is to type @ in chat followed by their name. e.g @tripplehelix
+You can tag and search for a user by typing @ in chat followed by their name. e.g @tripplehelix

+### What is Street Cred?
+Street Cred (street credit) are a way to appreciate someone you like or helped you.
+They are similar to "karma" points on Reddit.
+You can only give 1 Street Cred per day to someone.
+To give Street Cred all you have to do is to go to the person's profile, scroll down to 'Player Actions' and [GIVE STREET CRED] will be located under [ADD TO FRIEND LIST].
+The maximum amount of Street Cred someone can have is 200.
+Make sure to give some street cred to all of the people who contributed to this game,their list being located at Profile - > Credits.

 ### What are Gangs and how do I create one?
 Gangs here are the equivalent of clans or guilds in other MMORPGs.